GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

 ## DATA PROCESSING - PROJECTIONS

-- Compute the required spatial statistics based on the input selection (country/hazards) for all RCP and selected periods.
+- Compute the required spatial statistics based on the input selection (country/hazards) for all SSP and selected periods.
-- Run zonal statistic using ADM1 as zone and nc data as value based on input (country, period, RCP) and settings aggregation criteria
+- Run zonal statistic using ADM1 as zone and nc data as value based on input (country, period, SSP) and settings aggregation criteria

 |          Hazard           |               Associated climate indices           |
 |---------------------------|----------------------------------------------------|